Dictador

-Dictador is a brand of rum from Colombia.
+Dictador is a Colombian rum brand owned by Polish company Dictador Europe Sp. z o.o.

 History

 The rum is named after Severo Arango y Ferro, nicknamed "El Dictador", who in the 1700s oversaw trade between Spain and the colonies.
-At the end of the 18th century Severo Arango y Ferro came to Cartagena de Indias in Nueva Granada (today's Colombia).
+At the end of the 18th century Severo Arango y Ferro went to Cartagena de Indias in Nueva Granada (today's Colombia).
 He had plans to improve the tax collection system for Spain in the American Spanish colonies.
-His strong and powerful nature was quickly recognized and soon became DICTADOR.
+His nature was quickly recognized and soon became DICTADOR.
 During his stay at Nueva Grenada he fell in love at first sight (and taste) - he discovered the rum there.
 His dedication and attachment to a tropical potion led him to become a key supplier of exotic sugarcane spirits, which at the time were the currency of the region.

 The company was founded by one of his descendants, Don Julio Arango y Parra, in 1913.

+In 2009, the brand was purchased by Polish businessman Mariusz Jawoszek.

 Production

 The Dictador distillery is located in Cartagena de Indias on the Caribbean Sea in Colombia.
-The privileged position almost on the seafront creates a unique microclimate, ideal for rum aging, with an ambient temperature above 25 degrees, relative humidity above 85 percent per year.
-The proximity of the sea gives a distinctive taste of rum.
+It is unclear whether the rum is produced at the distillery, or sourced from an external producer abroad and bottled at this facility.
+Official documents show that the distillery sources rum from Panama.
+Vague information about production processes has led to criticism about lack of transparency.

 Dictador rum is produced from sugar cane honey as opposed to molasses.
 In the rum production process, depending on its type, fermentation is subjected to so-called "Honey" - juice obtained from the first pressing of sugar cane.
 Later - in steel columns or copper alembics - distillation takes place.
 The distillate obtained in this way goes to oak barrels, in which it is aged.
 This is where the rum gets its final "cut" shaping its taste and bouquet.

 Due to restrictions imposed by the government to protect their own distilleries Dictador rum is not sold in 98% of Colombia.
 Less than 1% of its total production makes it to the Colombian market.